 The project site contains a single-family residence that is older than 45 years old.
-The property is not an individually designated resource and is not located within a designated historic district.
+The property was previously reviewed in accordance with SDMC Section 143.0212.
 The property does not meet the local designation criteria as an individually significant resource under any of the adopted Historical Resource Board criteria.
 As such, any impacts would be less than significant.